prometheus/jmx_exporter/docs/content/1.1.0/building_testing/_index.md

 weight: 4
 ---

-Java 11+ is required to build and unit test the code.
+Java 11+ is required to build and test the code.

 Docker is required to run the integration test suite.